apaschenko/lenka/README.md

   b: 33,
 }

-// Let's say we want to get something between a deep and a shallow copy: let the top N levels
+// Let's say we want to get something between a deep and a shallow copy:
-// of the original be copied, while the deeper levels of nesting remain references to the nodes
+// let the top N levels of the original be copied, while the deeper
-// of the original object.
+// levels of nesting remain references to the nodes of the original
+// object.

 const MAX_LEVEL = 3

-// To do this, we need to define a customizer function (note that the package provides service
+// To do this, we need to define a customizer function (note that the
-// types to describe the parameters and return the customizer).
+// package provides service types to describe the parameters and return
+// the customizer).
 // This function will be called for each node of the original object. function customizer(params: DCCustomizerParams): DCCustomizerReturn {
   // It takes one parameter: object.
-A full description of all fields of this object is
+A full description of all fields
-  // provided in the README.
+  // of this object is provided in the README.
-  // To solve the task, we need only two fields: the current nesting level and value of the
+  // To solve the task, we need only two fields: the current nesting
-  // current original node.
-  const { level, value } = params
+  // level and value of the current original node. const { level, value } = params

-  // For nesting levels less than the threshold, let the deepCopy process the data (for this we
+  // For nesting levels less than the threshold, let the deepCopy
-  // will return "{ processed: false }"), and when the specified depth is reached, we will
+  // process the data (for this we will return "{ processed: false }"),
+  // and when the specified depth is reached, we will interrupt
-  // interrupt processing, returning processed: true and link to the original. return (level < MAX_LEVEL)
+  // processing, returning processed: true and link to the original. return (level < MAX_LEVEL)
   ? {
       processed: false,
+      result:
-      result: 'If we return "processed: false", then the value will be ignored.', }
+        'If we return "processed: false", then the "result" is ' + `optional and it's value will be ignored.`, }
   : {
       processed: true,